wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Virtualization/Virtualization-OpenSource-Links.md

 * [LightVM #Project#](http://cnp.neclab.eu/projects/lightvm/): .
 With LightVM we examine whether there is indeed a strict tradeoff between isolation (VMs) and efficiency (containers).
 We find that VMs can be as nimble as containers, as long as they are small and the toolstack is fast enough.

 * [TinyVM #Project#](https://github.com/jakogut/tinyvm): TinyVM is a virtual machine with the goal of having a small footprint.
 Low memory usage, a small amount of code, and a small binary.

+* [gVisor #Project#](https://github.com/google/gvisor): gVisor is a user-space kernel, written in Go, that implements a substantial portion of the Linux system surface.

+---